lemonteaa/new-blog-content-staging/Convergence of Ideas and Story of Blockchain.md

 (If you're a genius and instantly know what I am going to do already, please gently click the "Back" Button of your browser ;) )

+Warning: This post is really long.
+If you want to get something fast, skip straight to "Problem formulation", then skip the interlude onto "Putting the ingredients together", and read onward.
+Refer back to previous section for the background knowledge if you get stuck.

 # Ingredient 1: Distributed System

 ## Append-Only Log and some functional programming